sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 :::tip Learning

-Learning is the process of minimizing loss function, finally find out the right weights and biases.
+Learning is the process of minimizing loss function, finally find out the right weights and biases:

+- Early stopping.
+- Regularization.
+- Dropout.
+- New activation function.
+- Adaptive learning rate.

 :::